akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

 1. create filter rules::

-    flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 ttl is 2 tos is 4 / udp src is 22 dst is 23 / end actions passthru / mark / end
+    flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 ttl is 2 tos is 4 / udp src is 22 dst is 23 / end actions passthru / end

-2. send matched packets, check the packets are redirected by RSS with FDIR ID. send mismatched packets, check the packets are redirected by RSS without FDIR ID.
+2. send matched packets, check the packets are redirected by RSS. send mismatched packets, check the packets are redirected by RSS.

 3. verify rules can be listed and destroyed::